Travel Care and Support Service – Home to School Travel

 • Personal transport budgets cannot be used to purchase anything that is not related to the child or young person’s home to school travel.

 If you would like to apply for a personal transport budget for your child or young person you should complete a home to school travel assistance application form and indicate on the form that you are interested in receiving a budget.
 If your child or young person already receives home to school travel assistance from the local authority and you are interested in applying for a personal transport budget please email firstname.lastname@example.org for an offer pack with more information and to receive a quote for the personal transport budget amount that you may be entitled to.
+This process can take at least 10 - 14 working days to process the application.

 Travel Care and Support Team